diwic/alsa-rs/README.md

  * Enumeration of cards, devices etc is done through structs implementing `Iterator`.

- * Many structs implement `Polldescriptors`, to combine with poll or mio.
-(Or just use `wait` if you don't need that functionality.)
+ * Many structs implement `poll::Descriptors`, to combine with poll or mio.
+   Or just use `wait` if you don't need non-blocking functionality.